MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/Teams-overview.md

 ## <a name="upgrade-from-skype-for-business-to-teams"></a>Aggiornamento da Skype for Business a Teams
 Teams è il client principale per le comunicazioni intelligenti in Microsoft 365 e Office 365 e sostituirà Skype for Business Online.
 Per mantenersi aggiornati sulle nuove funzionalità in arrivo su Teams, vedere la [Roadmap di Microsoft 365](https://aka.ms/O365Roadmap).
 A complemento delle funzionalità di chat e messaggistica permanenti, Teams offre un'esperienza completa di riunioni e chiamate, con video e comandi vocali integrati.
 Consultare l'articolo [Teams è una soluzione completa per riunioni e chiamate](https://techcommunity.microsoft.com/t5/Microsoft-Teams-Blog/Microsoft-Teams-is-now-a-complete-meeting-and-calling-solution/ba-p/236042) nel blog di Microsoft Teams.

-Se si usa Skype for Business e si vuole eseguire l'aggiornamento a Teams oppure se si usano insieme Skype for Business e Teams e si vuole eseguire il passaggio completo a Teams, sono disponibili strumenti, suggerimenti e indicazioni per effettuare correttamente la transizione.
-Per altre informazioni, vedere [Aggiornamento a Teams](upgrade-start-here.md).
+If you're running Skype for Business and are ready to upgrade to Teams, or if you're running Skype for Business and Teams side-by-side and are ready to fully move to Teams, we have the tools, tips, and guidance to help make your transition successful.
+To learn more, see [Upgrade to Teams](upgrade-start-here.md).

 ## <a name="teamwork"></a>Lavoro in team
-Ogni team è diverso, non esiste un approccio alla collaborazione universale.
-Microsoft 365 e Office 365 sono progettati per soddisfare le esigenze specifiche di ogni team, consentendo alle persone di comunicare, collaborare e aumentare la propria produttività con applicazioni integrate e appositamente realizzate.
+Every team is different; there's no one-size-fits-all approach to collaboration.
+Microsoft 365 and Office 365 are designed to meet the unique needs of every team, empowering people to communicate, collaborate, and achieve more with purpose-built, integrated applications.

 Quando si decide quali app e servizi di Microsoft 365 o Office 365 usare, valutare il tipo di lavoro svolto dall'organizzazione e i tipi di conversazione necessari ai team.